AndrewVSutherland/psetpartners/schema.md

-year		      | smallint    | year of class (copied from classes table for convenience) term                  | smallint    | term of class (copied from classes table for convenience) properties            | jsonb       | class-specific student properties such as commentment/confidence that may have associated affinity preferences (names should not collide with student properties) preferences           |	jsonb       | replaces students preferences if not None (which is not the same as {}) strengths             | jsonb       | replaces students preferences if preferences is not None status                | smallint    | 1 = in a group, 2 = in match pool, 3 = match requested, 4 = match permissions sought, 5 = pool match in progress
+year		      | smallint    | year of class (copied from classes table for convenience) term                  | smallint    | term of class (copied from classes table for convenience) properties            | jsonb       | class-specific student properties such as commentment/confidence that may have associated affinity preferences (names should not collide with student properties) preferences           |	jsonb       | copied from student preferences initially but may be modified strengths             | jsonb       | copied from studnet strengths initially but may then be modified status                | smallint    | 1 = in a group, 2 = in match pool, 3 = match requested, 4 = match permissions sought, 5 = pool match in progress

 ## grouplist